Search

 The Medieval Guilds of York

-York had over 100 different trades & crafts, but only about 50 - 60 had a Guild organisation.
-Each guild was concerned with the organisation of a single trade or group of related trades, and with policing its members' activities through training (by apprenticeship), regulating standards of workmanship, and so on.
+Medieval York had over 100 different trades & crafts, but only about 50 - 60 had a Guild organisation.
+Each guild was concerned with the organisation of a single trade or group of related trades, and with policing its members' activities through training (by apprenticeship), regulating standards of workmanship.

 Bedern Hall, Bedern